Kyiv Metro Bridge: Overview

+The bridge is 683 m long, 28.9 m wide and 20 m above the river.

-It consists of two spans as it links the Venetsiansky island as well as the left and right banks.
-The larger span consists of an elevated central metro span and side automobile spans on separate, lower estacades.
-Both the metro and automobile paths have a distinct arched contour.
-This was because the metro line continues into the hill of the right bank with the Dnipro station.
+It consists of two spans as it links the Venetsiiskyi Island as well as the left and right banks.
+The larger span consists of an elevated central Metro deck and side automobile decks on separate, lower spans.
+Both the Metro and automobile paths have a distinct arched contour.
+This was because the Metro line continues into the hill of the right bank with the Dnipro station.

-The smaller span called Rusanivsky Bridge, which links Venetsiansky island with the left bank, is a more conventional level estacade with two northern traffic lanes and a southern metro path.
+The smaller span is called Rusanivskyi Bridge, which links the Venetsiiskyi Island with the left bank.
+It is a conventional, level span, with two northern traffic lanes and a southern Metro path.

 Accidents

-A terrorist occupation of the bridge occurred on September 18, 2019.
+A terrorist occupation of the bridge occurred on 18 September 2019.
 A veteran of the Russian-Ukrainian War threatened to blow up the bridge.

 Traffic was stopped across the bridge for a few hours, causing extensive traffic issues throughout the city, before the man was arrested.
 He was found not to be in possession of any explosive, just a rifle, with which he shot a police drone.